 Every adult with ADHD should take note of these statistics: Thirty percent of individuals with ADHD have had a depressive episode, and if you have ADHD, your risk of developing depression is four times greater than it is for those without the disorder.
 Researchers have traced back this elevated rate of depression to four ADHD-specific risk factors: emotional dysregulation, executive function deficits, social problems, above-average impulsivity, and physical and sexual abuse.

 The good news is that more treatment options exist today for managing depression, ranging from psychotherapy to pharmacological interventions.
-In addition, doctors are using promising new treatments for depression, including electroconvulsive therapy, deep-brain stimulation, transcranial magnetic stimulation, and the chemical ketamine, when conventional approaches fall short.
+In addition, doctors are using promising new treatments for depression, including electroconvulsive therapy, transcranial magnetic stimulation, and the chemical ketamine, when conventional approaches fall short.
 Learning about these newer approaches and discussing them with your doctor may lead to treatment breakthroughs.

 In this webinar, you will learn: